cwaldbieser/txcas/README.rst

 Service 4 runs on port 9804.
 All services listen on localhost (127.0.0.1).

-The demonstration program does not use the cas.tac endpoint configuration.
+The demo runs *without* a :file:`cas.cfg` file, using default settings.
+You *can* create a config file, and the but the demonstration program does not use the :file:`cas.tac` endpoint configuration.
 The CAS server and the services run over HTTP (no SSL) in the demonstration.
 Running over HTTPS would require setting up a self-signed cert at the minimum, and I really just wanted the demo to run without any extra configuration.

-Plugin options are honored, so if you want to try out the demo using a CouchDB ticket store or an LDAP realm, you can.
+Plugin options in the config are honored, so if you want to try out the demo using a CouchDB ticket store or an LDAP realm, you can.

 Point a browser to service 1 at http://127.0.0.1:9801/ .
 You will be redirected to the CAS server to log in.
 Use 'foo' and